ineed2subtim/twine/multi_site_strobe/understand_log_and_dir.md

 ```

-The log will list the active ports on the SITE, obtained from the Fabric information model(FIM) <br>
+The log will list the active ports on the SITE, obtained from the FABRIC information model(FIM) <br>
 ```
 Opening file json_records/UTAH_records.json to get port information HundredGigE0/0/0/5